SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/custom-questions.md

 * __Lookup Secondary Input Link Text__ - The link text that invites a user not to use the record lookup but rather fill in a value manually.
 * __Lookup Secondary Input Question__ - If the lookup query is opted out of these instructions will appear below a blank text box for manual entry.

- See [Lookup and Lookup Picklist](Custom_Qs_LookupFeature.md) for detailed information on using these features.

 # Troubleshooting